liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/03-ltr/02-configuring-learning-to-rank.markdown

-Before beginning, you must have a remote [Elasticsearch 6 or 7](/docs/7-2/deploy/-/knowledge_base/d/upgrading-to-elasticsearch-7) cluster communicating with @product-ver@.
+Before beginning, you must have a remote [Elasticsearch 6 or 7](/docs/7-2/deploy/-/knowledge_base/d/upgrading-to-elasticsearch-7) cluster communicating with @sharepoint-ver@.
 See the [compatibility matrix for more information](https://help.liferay.com/hc/en-us/articles/360016511651-Liferay-Enterprise-Search-Compatibility-Matrix)

 | **Helpful hint:** Use